arkency/posts/posts/2021-01-25-n-simple-ways-to-make-remote-work-less-lonely.md

 ## Prefer public comms

 This may blow your mind, but [83% messages on our Slack are sent to public channels](https://twitter.com/andrzejkrzywda/status/1352694180326289412), only 17% in DMs.
-This is completely different from most other companies, percentage of public messages can even be a single digit.
+This is completely different from most other companies, where percentage of public messages can even be a single digit.

 Our dedication to communication via public channels helps many things.
 It's so much easier to be a part of a project you're not directly assigned to.